Longwater1234/WedemyServer/README.md

 ### Redis

-This app uses Spring Session Redis for 2 things: Caching, and Storing user sessions.
-I prefer managing sessions server-side rather than using
+This app uses Redis for 2 things: Caching, and Storing user sessions.
+I prefer managing sessions server-side using Spring Session rather than using
 Stateless JWTs.
-You could also try
+For development, you could download Redis locally at https://redis.io/download.
+Windows users download from https://github.com/tporadowski/redis.
+Or if you prefere the cloud, you could try Redis Cloud
-out: https://redis.com/try-free/, for a free lifetime trial of Redis Cloud.
+at: https://redis.com/try-free/, for a very generous free trial.
 (**NOT SPONSORED**).
-Or, you could simply use locally-installed Redis on your backend server.
-Just make sure you change the values inside `application.yml` to match your Redis local or cloud deployment.
+Just make sure you change the _url, password and port_ inside `application.yml` to point your Redis local or cloud deployment.